rlucente-se-jboss/ib-fips-stig/README.md

 privileges on the host.
 These instructions assume that this repository is cloned or copied to your user's home directory on the host.

-Login to the host using `ssh` and then run the first script both to register and update the system.
+Login to the host using `ssh` and then run the following commands to update the system.

     cd /path/to/ib-fips-stig
     sudo dnf -y update
     sudo dny -y clean all
-    reboot
+    sudo reboot

 After the system reboots, simply run the script to install image-builder: